 How The Prosecutor Views DWLS Charges

 However, if a person’s license is suspended because they owe money to the Secretary of State as a result of past due traffic tickets or driver responsibility fees, some prosecutors may view these cases with a lot more empathy for the defendant.
-The Michigan Secretary of State are well known for racking up late fees, extra fees and creating a lot of red tape for drivers.
-With this in mind, we are always open to trying to work with the person charged; if they needed some time to clear up money owed, I would give a 30-60 day adjournment to allow some time to clean things up.
+The Michigan Secretary of State is well known for racking up late fees, extra fees and creating a lot of red tape for drivers.
+With this in mind, prosecutors are always open to trying to work with the person charged; if they needed some time to clear up money owed, most prosecutors would give a 30-60 day adjournment to allow some time to clean things up.

 Attorneys For Driving With a Suspended License

-Our number one goal for a DWLS type case is to push for a dismissal of the original charge.
-Ideally the end result for our clients is something that is not going to impact their driving record, while simultaneously avoiding probation and potentially walk away with credit for the proactive items we completed and pay a small fine.
+The number one goal for a DWLS type case is to push for a dismissal of the original charge.
+Ideally the end result for our clients is something that is not going to impact their driving record, while simultaneously avoiding probation and potentially walk away with credit for the proactive items completed and pay a small fine.
 Ultimately, the attorneys at Kelly & Kelly want to ensure our clients avoid jail time, get their driver’s license restored, and get their life back on track.